anhvietvo/RaspberryLearning/README.md

 # RaspberryLearning
-Create web to control light bulb and temperature by raspberry pi
+Create a website in Django to control light bulb and temperature with raspberry pi